Z-pinch: Sheared-flow stabilized

 Sheared-flow stabilizing uses one or more high speed annular flowing plasma layers, surrounding a plasma filament, to stabilize the filament against kink and pinch instabilities.

 In 2018, a sheared-flow stabilized Z-pinch demonstrated neutron generation.
 It was built by a fusion company, Zap Energy, Inc., a spin-off from the University of Washington, and funded by strategic and financial investors and grants from the Advanced Research Projects Agency – Energy (ARPA-E).
 Flow stabilized plasma remained stable 5,000 times longer than a static plasma.
 A mix of 20% deuterium and 80% hydrogen by pressure, produced neutron emissions lasting approximately 5 μs with pinch currents of approximately 200 kA during an approximately 16 μs period of plasma quiescence.
 Average neutron yield was estimated to be (1.25±0.45)×10^{5} neutrons/pulse.
 Plasma temperatures of 1–2 keV (12–24 million °C) and densities of approximately 10^{17} cm^{−3} with 0.3 cm pinch radii were measured.

+Companies

+As of 2026, at least two companies are pursuing magneto-inertial z-pinch fusion reactors, both fueled by deuterium–tritium reactions, and in the United States: Magneto Inertial Fusion Technology Inc. (MIFTI), founded in 2008, as a spin-off of the University of California, Irvine, and now a division of US Nuclear Corp, and Zap Energy, founded in 2017, as a spin-off of the University of Washington.